Project Management Jobs

 Here you will find out what you want to know about different jobs in project management, including:

 - What kind of project management jobs are out there?

 - What can you expect from a typical project management job description?

-- What do you need to get a job in project management?
+- What do you need to do to get a job in project management?

-What kind of project management jobs are there?
+What types of project management jobs are there?

 - Defence: This is a big industry around the world, even in South Africa.
 Countries pour a lot of money into military and defence projects, as well as military technology development.

 - Sustainability: Big companies around the world are undertaking major projects to become more sustainable and environmentally friendly.

 - Healthcare: Private healthcare companies are growing exponentially, often relying on expensive and large-scale projects.